Discover the perfect beachside getaway.

-As you drive down PR-2 through Isabela you'll come across a giant stone sculpture carved right into the mountainside called Monument to Cacique Mabodamaca, or more coloquially La Cara del Indio (the Indian's Face).
+As you drive down PR-2 through Isabela you'll come across a giant stone sculpture carved right into the mountainside called Monument to Cacique Mabodamaca, or more colloquially La Cara del Indio (the Indian's Face).
 This sculpture was made in honor of Taíno chief Mabodamaca whose tribe occupied the region known as Guajataca and who went to war with the Spanish.

 Guajataca State Forest

-La Central is one of the best cocktail bars in the west coast (and possibly the island).
+La Central is one of the best cocktail bars in the west coast (and possibly the Island).
 The atmosphere is intimate and relaxed.
 Their regular menu features delicately crafted cocktail and a limited food menu.
-Every month the venue hosts local bands, art shows, and bar takeovers featuring guest chefs and bartenders.
+Every month, the venue hosts local bands, art shows, and bar takeovers featuring guest chefs and bartenders.

 Where to Stay

 There are dozens of hotels, guesthouses, and beachfront properties to choose from in Isabela, ranging from casual and rustic to opulent and luxurious.
-The most famous parador (guesthouse) in Isabela is the Villas del Mar Hau, colorful cabins that sit right on Montones Beach.
+The most famous parador (guesthouse) in Isabela is the Villas del Mar Hau, colorful cabins that sit right on Montones beach.